How to grow your yoga community with email marketing

 Which email marketing provider should I use?

 There are many options to choose from when it comes to email marketing, but one of our favourites is MailChimp.
-Find out why in 5 reasons why you should use MailChimp for your email marketing, which includes a free video we made showing you how to get started.
+Find out why in 5 reasons why you should use MailChimp for your email marketing.
 You can easily set up a free account and this will remain free until you go over 2,000 subscribers, after which you might want to do some list pruning – see below!

 Another provider we use regularly is Drip.
 Drip doesn’t have an easy-to-use drag-and-drop editor like MailChimp, but they are masters of email marketing automation!
 To put it simply, email marketing automation is led by your audience’s behaviour – they receive emails from you based on actions they take, e.g. web pages they view; emails they open or don’t open; and links they click in emails and on your website.
 This means you can create email campaigns and workflows that will ‘drip-feed’ your content to your audience at the right time, so you can ‘set and forget’ – once it’s set up it’ll keep working for you.
 For more on this, read our Comprehensive guide to marketing automation.

 If you’re a digital yoga business offering online courses and other digital products, you’re going to want a provider with good automation features.
 This way, you’ll be able to set up a series of emails to go to your customers when they buy a product, if they add a product to their cart but don’t buy, to ask for their feedback, to send special offers and to send re-engagement campaigns if they haven’t bought from you in a while.

 Whichever email marketing provider you use, it’s important to keep your mailing list neat, tidy and up-to-date.
 One way to do this is to prune your email list from time to time, to make sure the subscribers on your list are still engaged with your content and your brand.